netdata/netdata/docs/monitor/view-active-alarms.md

 ## Filter alerts

-From this view, you can also filter alerts with the right hand bar.
+From this tab, you can also filter alerts with the right hand bar.
 More specifically you can filter:

 - Alert status
   - Filter based on the status of the alerts (e.g. Warning, Critical)